nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### LOLA Core Database

-To get started, you can download a core region set database (`regionDB`) that includes ENCODE transcription factor binding sites, the cistrome database, and DNase hypersensitive sites.
+To get started, you can download a core region set database (`regionDB`).
 There are two download options: you can download pre-cached `.RData` files, which LOLA can load in about 30 seconds (requires the [simpleCache R package](http://github.com/sheffien/simpleCache)); or the complete database which additionally includes raw text region files, which LOLA can load in about 30 minutes.
 LOLA Core currently **only contains region sets from hg19, but we will be adding mm10 at some point**.

 The latest LOLA Core database can be downloaded here: